echicken/node-papercut/header.md

+# PaperCut

+This module makes it *slightly* easier to interact with the PaperCut XML Web Services API via your node.js application, and performs some minimal validation of parameters for your API calls.

+## Updating and Rebuilding

 This module takes the dubious approach of scraping the HTML documentation included with PaperCut NG/MF, then dynamically generating its own methods and docs based on the result.
 You can just start using this module without